-Our purpose at Charter Hall is to create better futures by bringing aspirations to life.
-This is underpinned by our values, which guide what we believe in and how we behave.
-They sit at the heart of our culture and drive our reputation:
+Charter Hall's purpose is to create better futures by bringing aspirations to life.
+This is underpinned by its values, which guide what Charter Hall believes in and how it behaves.
+They sit at the heart of Charter Hall's culture and drive its reputation: